macSands/dissmapr/README.md

 #> [1] 79953     5
 ```

-### Generate a map of RSA with occupied grid cells as centroid points
+#### Generate a map of RSA with occupied grid cells as centroid points

+Visualize observation density across South Africa using centroid-based
+mapping of gridded biodiversity data.

 ``` r
 ggplot() +